How to Read and Write JSON with NodeJS

 }

-can throw an error.
-In the asynchronous example, this error would be passed as an argument to the callback, but the synchronous version does not use a callback, so the function itself will throw an error and we need to handle that.readFileSync
+try catchbecausereadFileSynccan throw an error.
+In the asynchronous example, this error would be passed as an argument to the callback, but the synchronous version does not use a callback, so the function itself will throw an error and we need to handle that. - We use the

-global variable so that we can use the data later on.keys
+parsedJsonDataglobal variable so that we can use the data later on. - Print out the

-of the JSON object, which helps for debugging, and just makes things a bit clearer in a tutorial.frameworks
+keysof the JSON object, which helps for debugging, and just makes things a bit clearer in a tutorial. - We loop through all the values for the

-key, and print those values to the console.try catch
+frameworkskey, and print those values to the console. - As mentioned before, we need a

 Let's start with the code: